SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline Logical Layer.md

 This connector uses a virtual connection and does not require any input during element creation.

-### Initialization

-Indicate if additional configuration of parameters is necessary in a newly created element.

-## How to use
+## How to Use

-To be able to use this driver you will have to install the Skyline Logical Layer package.
-This package contains the connector and automation script.
+To use this connector, you will need to install the Skyline Logical Layer package.
+This package contains the connector and an Automation script.
-The AS is being used to be able to fill the tables with data, it's an interactive script that helps you select and populate the tables.
+The script is used to fill in data in the tables of the element.
+It is an interactive script that helps you select and populate the tables.

-The first that should be done is defining Parameter Value, Element Alarm or View Alarm Monitors.
+The first thing you will need to do in the script is define Parameter Value, Element Alarm, or View Alarm Monitors.
+After that, you will need to define conditions.
-Next is defining conditions, this can be done in the automation script as well.

-### Examples
+Once you have set up the element as detailed above, it will show the following information:

-The **Conditions** page has 1 table with the defined conditions and the result and settings.
+- The **Conditions** page displays a table with the defined conditions and the result and settings.

-The **Monitors** page has 3 tables for the Parameter Value, Element Alarm and the View Alarm Monitors.
+- The **Monitors** page displays three tables, for the Parameter Value, Element Alarm, and View Alarm Monitors.